ied206/Joveler.DynLoader/USAGE.md

 ### Platform Conventions

-Native function signatures are changed by platform difference, such as OS and architecture.
-Sometimes you have to maintain two or more signature sets to accomodate this difference.
+Native function signatures are changed by platform differences, such as OS and architecture.
+Sometimes you have to maintain two or more signature sets to accommodate this difference.
 To make your life easy, `DynLoaderBase` exposes some helper properties and methods.

 Please refer to [Tips](#Tips) section for more background.